cs50nestm/cs50labs/functions/README.md

 ## Your Turn

-Now you will create a custom function `get_positive_int()`, which you will be able to use in future programs.
+Now you will create a custom function `get_positive_int()`, that should take as input a prompt from the user and should output the positive integer, once the user has complied.
+You may want to use functions we've already used, such as `get_int()`.

 The code is already started, with a function prototype already done.
 However the function itself, always returns a 0.